-Hello, my name is Marilyn Vicente, I use a variety of different mediums like watercolor, acrylic paint, charcoal, spray paint and micron pens.
+Hello, my name is Marilyn Vicente, I use a variety of different mediums like watercolor, acrylic paint, printmaking, charcoal, spray paint and micron pens.
 I create intricate, abstract designs.
 Most of my artwork has been featured throughout the DFW metroplex in places such as TVAA Downtown Gallery, Janette Kennedy Gallery, 500x Gallery, The Basement Gallery, Art Is Life Studio, Latino Culture Center and Kettle Art Gallery.
 I also have been a featured artist for KERA's Art and Seek.

 On October 2014 I was selected for the One Meter At a Time: A Temporary Public Art Project, a partnership between The Office Of Cultural Affairs and The Dallas Police Department.
 Myself and 7 other artists were selected to paint the parking meters each located in Oak Cliff, Deep Ellum and Downtown.
 My meters are located in Deep Ellum on Main street, Henry street and Commerce street.
 The meters are on temporary public display.
 In 2014 I was selected to display with Vinyl Thoughts Nation at their annual Vinyl Thoughts Art Show 5 MAD*L Makers.
 I also got the opportunity to exhibit at the Bottleneck Art Gallery for the show UNMASKED with Vinyl Thoughts in Brooklyn, New York.
 I displayed at ATAMA & Company for Show Me The Dunny 4 at Strangeway's Dallas and with ATAMA & Company.

-I have donated some of my works to raise money for charitable causes and fundraisers like Twitter Art Exhibit benefiting Molly O's in London, United Kingdom, Foster Pride in New York, New York and Home-Start Moss in Moss, Norway.
+I have donated some of my works to raise money for charitable causes and fundraisers like Twitter Art Exhibit benefiting Molly Olly's Wishes in London, United Kingdom, Foster Pride in New York, New York and Home-Start Moss in Moss, Norway.
 Art Conspiracy's Art Con 11, Art Con X and Art Con 8, Kettle Art Gallery's "For the Love of Kettle, The Human Rights Campaign and No Tie Dinner & Desserts in Dallas.
 I have done free community art workshops/events for children which these opportunities have occurred via ArtLoveMagic.

 Last year my pieces Color Beneath the Sun, Breaking Barriers and Between the Echo are currently permanent fixtures in the halls of North Lake College among other prolific local and student art.